CPU & GPU Quota

 To grant extra time to a user who has run out:

-1. Find the user in the admin table.
+1. Find the user in the Usage table.

-This subtracts the granted hours from the user’s recorded usage, effectively giving them more time within the current week.
+This subtracts the granted hours from the user’s recorded usage, effectively giving them more time within the current period.

 Adjusting budgets